MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/drawings.rst

 * ``GraphicsContext.getAndClearDrawingLogFlags`` will return the current values of the flags and reset them.
 * ``GraphicsContext.checkDrawingLogFlags`` behaves like ``GraphicsContext.getAndClearDrawingLogFlags``.
-  However, it will also throw an exception if the flag ``DRAWING_LOG_ERROR`` is set, like is done when the display is flushed.
+  However, it will also throw an exception if the flag ``DRAWING_LOG_ERROR`` is set, like it is done when the display is flushed.

-For example, if a VEE port that has no implementation to draw circles reports an error with the flag ``DRAWING_LOG_NOT_IMPLEMENTED``, the application would then behave as below.
+For example, if a VEE port with no implementation to draw circles reports an error with the flag ``DRAWING_LOG_NOT_IMPLEMENTED``, the application would behave as below.

 .. code:: java